ljAWS/Cantrill.io-AWS-SAA-C03-Course-Notes/README.md

 - Name is globally unique
 - All objects are stored within the bucket at the same level.

+Buckets limits:
+- 100 buckets soft limit (per region), 1000 hard limit (per account)
+- unlimited objects in bucket, from 0 bytes to 5TB for individual object

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.
+`/old` is called a prefix in this case.

 ### 1.2.7.
 CloudFormation Basics